stuartgregorysharpe/Image.Picker.using.flutter.instagram/README.md

 #Getting Started
 Prerequisites

 Flutter SDK (Version 3.7.9)

 Dart (Version 2.0)

 Android Studio or VS Code

-An emulator or physical device for testing Installation
+An emulator or physical device for testing
-Clone the Repository:

 #Get Flutter Packages:
 flutter pub get
-Run the App:

-flutter run
+#flutter run
-Usage
 Open the app and navigate to the Image Picker page.
 Choose to either select an image from the gallery or capture a new photo.
 Edit and apply filters to the image.